open-learning-exchange/planet/README.md

 ## Unit & end-to-end tests

 There are two ways for running the tests.
-The first listed works from the host machine, and the second works after `vagrant ssh` and `cd /vagrant`:
+The first listed works from the host machine, and the second works after `vagrant ssh dev` and `cd /vagrant`:

 `npm run v-test` (from host) or `ng test` (from vagrant) - Unit tests Open `localhost:9876` once this is done compiling